Dzoukr/Dapper.FSharp/README.md

 } |> conn.SelectAsyncOption<Person, Dog, DogsWeight>
 ```

-## OUTPUT clause support (MSSQL only)
+## OUTPUT clause support (MSSQL & PostgreSQL only)
-This library supports `OUTPUT` clause for MSSQL using special methods: `InsertOutputAsync`, `UpdateOutputAsync` and `DeleteOutputAsync`.
+This library supports `OUTPUT` clause for MSSQL & PostgreSQL using special methods: `InsertOutputAsync`, `UpdateOutputAsync` and `DeleteOutputAsync`.
 Please check tests located under tests/Dapper.FSharp.Tests folder for more examples.

 ## Deconstructor
 To provide better usage with plain Dapper, this library contains `Deconstructor` converting `Dapper.FSharp` queries to tuple of parametrized SQL query and `Map` of parameter values.